Nathan Méténier: Early life and education

-Activism
+Career and activism

-Méténier has focused notably on strengthening the voice of youth movements in Brussels.
-He founded Generation Climate Europe in 2019 with the ambition to gather the main European youth movements active on environmental issues.
+Méténier has worked for and has been involved in many organisations and movements, notably as regional director of Youth4Nature and spokesperson of Youth and Environment Europe.
+He has focused on strengthening the voice of youth movements in Brussels.
+He founded Generation Climate Europe in 2019, which created a coalition of the main European youth movements active on environmental issues.
+The organisation advocates for stronger action from the EU on climate and environmental issues.